 If you or a loved one is in need of transplant surgery, but you’re worried about the cost, crowdfunding can be an effective way to raise the money needed for the procedure.

 Here on GoFundMe, raising funds for transplant surgery is something we see every day.
 Most common are kidney, liver, heart, and specific tissue transplants.
 Here’s a bit more information about each of these areas, which could help those seeking or planning transplant surgery.

 - In 2018, a total of 2,782 transplant procedures (all organs) were performed in Canada

 - Every 10 minutes the transplant waiting list grows by one person, according to The United Network of Organ Sharing (UNOS)

 - UNOS reports that the most common types of organ transplants are kidney, liver, and heart.
 Other organs used for transplant are the lungs, pancreas, and intestines.

-The National Kidney Foundation reports that 26 million adults in America have kidney disease, though many are unaware of their condition.
+Between 1.3 million and 2.9 million Canadians are estimated to have chronic kidney disease.
 The disease is deadly, causing more deaths each year than either prostate or breast cancer.
 Dialysis is a life-saving treatment for kidney failure and end-stage kidney disease, but not an ideal long-term fix.
 Beyond an improved quality of life, kidney transplants increase the life expectancy of those with kidney disease.

 When disease or injury damages the liver, a transplant offers a chance at longer life.
 Several factors that go into deciding if a patient qualifies as a candidate for liver transplant surgery.
 For those who qualify, success rates are promising—the National Institutes of Health (NIH) reports that about 80 to 85% of transplanted livers are fully functioning one year after transplant.